Elemanor/astro/src/content/services/french-drain-vs-weeping-tile.md

       - Erosion patterns
       - Landscape damage
       - Can wait briefly
-  - title: "Talking to Contractors"
+  - title: Talking to Contractors
-    content: |
+    content: >
       ### Getting What You Need

       **Clear Communication Script:**

       "I need drainage help.
 Specifically, I have [describe water problem].
 Is this a foundation drainage issue that needs excavation to the footings, or can this be solved with a shallower French drain system?
 What depth are we talking about, and what materials do you recommend?"

       **Red Flags:**

       - Won't clarify terminology

       - Vague about depth

       - "French drain solves everything"

       - No mention of code

       - Unclear specifications

       **Good Signs:**

       - Explains differences clearly

       - Asks diagnostic questions

       - Specifies exact depths

       - Discusses code requirements

       - Provides written details
-  - title: "Permit and Code Considerations"
+  - title: Permit and Code Considerations
     content: |
       ### When Officials Get Involved